Youth Support Worker

 SPACE is an ambitious and innovative charity, driven by our values and seeking to support even more young people by developing current and new services.
 Our employees strive to achieve the best they can and must be committed to seeing the best in others.
 We value everyone's contribution and create safe spaces for exploration and growth.

-We have an exciting opportunity for a Youth Support Worker to work at our youth centre in Exeter.
+We have an exciting opportunity for a Youth Support Worker to work at our youth centres in Exmouth & Ottery.
 The work will be part-time, permanent, 7 hours per week, and will include working 2 evenings per week and occasional weekends.
 Come and join a team of youth workers delivering high quality youth work.
 Learn new skills - training and support will be provided.

 Recruiting for attitude and seeking candidates with a passion to work with young people and help them to unlock their potential.
 The role is fun, challenging and rewarding.